grafana/metrictank/docs/tools.md

     	Address of cassandra host to migrate from. (default "localhost") -src-keyspace string
-    	Cassandra keyspace in use on source. (default "raintank") -src-table string
+    	Cassandra keyspace in use on source. (default "raintank")
-    	Cassandra table name in use on source. (default "metric_idx")
 ```